flerka/personal-blog/_posts/2022-05-25-whats-new-in-net-csharp-8-part1.md

         }
 ```

-After compilation of code above you will see such error message:
+After compilation of the code above, you will see such error message:
 ***Error CS1604 Cannot assign to 'X' because it is read-only***

 What you should remember about readonly structure members:

-- you can use readonly with override keyword
+- you can use readonly with the override keyword
 - if you call non-readonly member  inside readonly one defensive copy will be created with compile warning:

 ***Warning CS8656 Call to non-readonly member from a 'readonly' member results in an implicit copy of 'this'.***